TwisterMW/php-model-generator/README.md

     - The PRIMARY_KEY of each table should be named 'id'

-    - The name of the tables should be written in Delimiter-separated words by using underscore (_)
+    - The name of the tables should be written in lowercase and using Delimiter-separated words with underscore (_)